gobbyo/kinetic-display/docs/assembly/powermanagementpcb.md

 ## Prerequisites

 - [Fabrication of the power management PCB](../createandorder/pcb.md).
-- 3D print of the display stand.
+- 3D print the display stand.
 You have two options: `powerbank.stl` or `powerbank-small.stl`.
 Print the `powerbank.stl` and `powerbank-cover.stl` if you have household animals that might have access to the back of the display.
 Print `powerbank-small.stl` to keep a lower profile of the back of the display.
 Mounting `powerbank.stl` and `powerbank-small.stl` is the same for both sizes.

 ***Table of components***